mozilla/mozillaclubs/CONTRIBUTING.md

 # Welcome to Mozilla Clubs Contributing Guide.

+A Mozilla Club brings people together locally to explore, participate in and create the open web in an engaging and collaborative way.
+They are groups that meet regularly and host events or meet-ups where creativity, collaboration, teaching and learning come together with one objective: developing digital skills.

 Local people connecting with the world to learn, share, and grow.
-Mozilla Clubs make an impact that trickles from your community and reaches the world to spread a message of unity.
+Mozilla Clubs make an impact that trickles from your community and reaches the world to spread a message.

 This guide is meant only as a rough template to get you started.
 Please feel free to share your ideas or thoughts using other channels.

 ## Participation Guidelines.
 Mozilla and it's projects including Mozilla Clubs strives to maintain an atmosphere of inclusion, friendship, and tolerance.
 Our belief is that by maintaining these values we can create a future that is bright, safe, and compassionate.
 Guidelines for our code of conduct can be found [here](CODE_OF_CONDUCT.md).

+Please read our contributing guidelines for our [design resources](https://github.com/mozilla/mozillaclubs/blob/master/designresources/CONTRIBUTING.md) and our [teach activities](https://github.com/mozilla/mozillaclubs/blob/master/Teaching_activities/CONTRIBUTING.md) too.

 ## For Coders
 If your a developer and would like to contribute feel free to clone or fork the Mozilla Clubs repo and make pull requests.
 If your a new GitHub user you can browse the resources below to get you started using Git Hub.